mattikummu/griddedGDPpc/README.md

 **11_storeFinalFiles.R**: store final files

+**functions**: the functions used in the scripts above are in this folder

 The input data needed to run the code is available in the repository: https://doi.org/10.5281/zenodo.10976733.
 Please extract the zip-file (code_input_data.zip) under the same folder with the code.